Mioke/SwiftyArchitecture/README.md

 `SwiftyArchitecture` provides a data center, which can automatically manage your models, data and requests.
 This function is based on `Reactive Functional Programing`, and using `RxSwift`.
 The networking kit is using `API` and database is `Realm`.

-It provides an accessor called `DataAccessObject<Object>`, and all data or models can be read throught this DAO.
+It provides an accessor called `Accessor<Object>`, and all data or models can be read throught this DAO.

 Example: